Counseling and Family Services

 HOPE at St. Pius V strengthens families by providing services for personal enrichment, healthier marriages, and a more peaceful family life.
 Through HOPE’s programs participants have the time and space to identify and share their common values, improve communication skills, resolve disagreements and conflicts respectfully, and work together to build communities of peace, justice and love.

 - Counseling: St. Pius V has an excellent professional staff of counselors in a program called HOPE at St. Pius V which offers counseling for personal and family problems and spiritual growth.
-The counselors help people with problems of depression, grief, domestic violence and couples’ relationships.
+The counselors help people with problems of depression, grief, domestic violence and couples’ relationships (services are available at a moderate cost).

 - Domestic Violence Services: Seven counselors offer individual counseling, support groups, and case management for victims of domestic violence and their children.
 They also offer counseling and a support group to male perpetrators.